Syntax

 Each section may contain one or more statements.
 For directives, inputs, and outputs, these statements must be function calls.
 See Process reference for the set of available input qualifiers, output qualifiers, and directives.

-The script section can be substituted with a shell or exec section:
+The script section can be substituted with an exec section:

 process greetExec {